Peru–Spain relations

-Peru–Spain relations are foreign relations between Peru and Spain.
-Both nations are members of the Association of Academies of the Spanish Language, Organization of Ibero-American States and the United Nations.
+Peru-Spain relations (Spanish: Relaciones Perú y España) are the foreign, diplomatic and historical ties between the Republic of Peru and the Kingdom of Spain in 1879.
+Both nations are members of the Association of Academies of the Spanish Language, Organization of Ibero-American States, the Latin Union and the United Nations.

 History

 Spanish conquest

 Peru and Spain share a long history since the arrival of the first Spanish conquistadores led by Francisco Pizarro in 1532.
-In 1534, Pizarro succeeded in overcoming the Inca Empire (which stretched from present-day Ecuador, Peru, Bolivia, Chile, and Argentina) and claimed the territory for Spain.
+In 1534, the Spanish and the Indian auxiliaries succeeded in overcoming the Inca Empire (which stretched from present-day Ecuador, Peru, Bolivia, Chile, and Argentina) and claimed the territory for Spain.
 In 1535, Spain founded the city of Lima, which would become the seat of power and the capital of the Viceroyalty of Peru from 1542, and at its maximum expansion incorporated most of the nations of South America.
+The viceroyalty was made up of all the indigenous nobles, that is, all the descendants of the Inca nobility and the royal panakas.
+Those indigenous descendants of the great coastal and Andean macro-ethnic groups were also recognized nobles.

-In the early 1780s, local highland indigenous peoples engaged in widespread uprisings, most notably the Rebellion of Tupac Amaru II, hoping to restore the Inca Empire.
+In the early 1780s, local highland indigenous peoples engaged in widespread uprisings, most notably the Rebellion of Tupac Amaru II, hoping to restore the incanate.
 However, the revolts were defeated by Spanish troops.